 This Turkey Chili Recipe is a hearty, protein-packed meal loaded with seasoned ground turkey, beans, and veggies.
 Simple, nutritious, and full of flavor!

-Heat olive oil in a large cast-iron pot over medium-high heat.
-Once oil is shimmering, add diced onion and bell pepper.
-Cook, stirring often, about 5 minutes or until onion is translucent.
-Add in garlic and stir for 30 seconds or until fragrant.
-Reduce heat to medium and add in diced sweet potatoes and cook, stirring occasionally, 7–9 minutes.
-If anything is burning or over-browning, reduce heat a little.
+Heat oil in a large cast-iron pot over medium-high heat.
+Once shimmering, add the onion and red pepper.
+Cook, stirring often, for about 5 minutes or until softened.
+Add the garlic and cook for 30 seconds or until fragrant.
+Reduce heat to medium and stir in the peeled and diced sweet potatoes.
+Cook, stirring occasionally, for 7–9 minutes, reducing heat slightly if anything starts to brown too much.

 Remove from heat.
-Season to taste with additional salt/pepper if needed.
-I like to add a few tablespoons lime juice and about 1/4 cup chopped cilantro here.
+Season to taste with more salt or pepper, if needed.
+Stir in lime juice (a few tablespoons) and chopped cilantro (~1/4 cup), if desired.

 Video